 These are the best cheap website builders out there:

 Wix is the best proof that good design doesn’t have to cost much.
-More than 500 more templates combined with advanced design tools, allowing to pixel-perfect every facet of your website – and just like that, you can have a beautiful website, that’s completely unique.
+Topping both our best website builder and this list, it combines more than 500 templates and advanced design tools, allowing to pixel-perfect every facet of your website.

 But let’s start from the very beginning.

 Let’s jump to what happens after you pick a template while creating a website with Wix.

 Once I picked a theme, the drag-and-drop designer allowed me to place content anywhere on my pages, including on top of existing content.
 There are no constraints on the page layout, which is fairly unusual between website builders.
 Most tend to limit you to a certain layout (so you don’t break things).

 Meanwhile, with Wix I could do nearly whatever I wanted which is a double-edged sword at times.
 Especially if you don’t take much attention to detail – that way you might end up having a massive clutter on your pages.

 On top of that, the content elements are nothing short of incredible.
 There are hundreds of them, ranging from slideshows and call-to-action buttons to forms and customer testimonials.